-Many biz owners would reach instead for a social media manager, but a Pinterest manager will bring in more leads, generate more brand reach and do work that will continue reaching people for years.
+Many biz owners would reach instead for a social media manager, but enlisting in Pinterest management services will bring in more leads, generate more brand reach and do work that will continue reaching people for years.

 Needing to outsource is a good problem to have, yet I bet the process is still leaving you stressed.
 The growing pains are all valid, but with this insight on hiring a Pinterest manager, you will be able to move with certainty and feel confident scaling on Pinterest.

 A Quick Intro

 Who could possibly share insight into the hiring process of a Pinterest manager??

 ….a Pinterest manager!

 But this blog post is not an advertisement for you to hire me as your Pinterest manager.
 Of course, if you’d like to discuss that, I’d *love* to hear about your business and see if it’s a good fit, but this post is about more than that.